 Scheduling a final oral exam is a formal process, done through the Graduate School.
 The exam is officially scheduled and announced by the Director of Graduate Enrollment Services upon recommendation of the Program Chair.
 To schedule a final oral exam, you must first contact all your Ph.D. committee members to determine a mutually agreeable date and time for the exam.
 All the committee members must be available to participate for the exam to take place.
-Moreover, your dissertation advisor, as well as the chair of your Ph.D. committee (if not the same individual as the dissertation advisor), along with additional members of the committee to a total of a minimum of three, must be physically present at the exam.
-You must also reserve a room in which the examination may be held.
-To reserve a room, see the office administrators/scheduling coordinators of the building you would like to use.
+In addition to the student, at least three members of the committee must be physically present.
+These members must include the chair, the dissertation advisor(s), the dual-title co-chair (if the student is enrolled in a dual-title with a co-chair representing the dual-title).
+Additional committee members, beyond the required minimum of three, may participate remotely, but inperson participation is strongly encouraged.
+If any of these additional Ph.D. committee members is unable to attend the exam in person, that member should use interactive audio-visual technology to participate.
+If unable to connect with video, audio-only participation may be allowed.
+Notification of participation of any such committee members via distance must accompany the Examination Request Form at least two weeks prior to the date of exam, and must be communicated at the same time to the student and the other committee members who will attend in-person.
+The student must also reserve a room in which the exam will be held.
+To reserve a room, see the office administrator or scheduling coordinator of the building you would like to use.